easybuilders/easybuild/docs/Controlling_compiler_optimization_flags.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Be aware that that using ``--optarch`` as described below does not provide hard guarantees that the build will be exeucted using the intened compiler flags.
+Be aware that that using ``--optarch`` as described below does not provide hard guarantees that the build will be executed using the intended compiler flags.

 EasyBuild will define the appropriate environment variables (``$CFLAGS`` and co) to use the compiler flags as specified, but some MakeFiles or build systems could have hardcoded values that have not been dealt with yet